pavethrand/problem-solving/README.md

 ## 🔍 What You'll Find Here

-- ✅ Daily LeetCode solutions (mostly in [your preferred language])
+- ✅ Daily LeetCode solutions (mostly in java)
-- 🧩 Occasional challenges from other platforms (e.g., HackerRank, Codeforces, AtCoder)
+- 🧩 Occasional challenges from other platforms (e.g., HackerRank, Codeforces, Codechef)
 - 📘 Well-commented code and readable solutions
 - 📅 Organized by date and/or problem category